Caring for cats in winter: how to keep your cat fit & healthy this winter

 For cats that are used to heading outside for a wander or a hunt on a daily basis, the cold winter weather can pose a bit of a problem.
-Cats love warmth and comfort, so many might choose to stay inside more often to avoid winter’s chill, meaning their exercise levels will inevitably drop.
+Cats love warmth and comfort, so many might choose to stay inside more often to avoid winter’s chill.
+This means their exercise levels will inevitably drop.
+This means caring for cats in winter is a little bit more difficult.

 Luckily, there are lots of ways you can keep them active inside the house, and it means you get to see a lot more of your feline friends at the same time, which is an added bonus.